austinche/sidejob/README.md

 Additional keys used by SideJob:

 * workers:<queue> - Hash mapping class name to worker configuration.
-A worker needs to at least define the inports and outports hashes that map port names to port options.
+A worker should define the inports and outports hashes that map port names to port options.
 Options under the worker key modify the running of the worker by {SideJob::ServerMiddleware}.
 * job_id - Stores the last job ID (we use incrementing integers from 1)